django-money/django-money/README.rst

 Exchange rates are integrated with Django Admin.

-To set up a periodic rates update you could use Celery task:
+To set up a periodic rates update you could use this Celery task config:

 .. code:: python